worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 Press the `Run` button and you should see a bunch of new files appear.

+*This grading server identifies each student through a unique student ID that the student will manually add to the top of their submission.
+You can adapt the `extractStudentNumber` function, in the `Main.java` file, to automatically use the student's Repl.it username by retrieving the "REPL_OWNER" environment variable.
+You can read [Repl Environment Variables](/misc/repl-environment-variables) for more information.*

 ### Creating the tests

 For demonstration, we're going to assume that the homework assignment requires the students to write two functions: